• Skip to primary navigation

 Besides eating them straight out of the jar, or putting them on cheese and crackers, they’re great to adding to recipes too!

-I love chopping them up to add to ground beef to add to homemade hamburgers or sloppy joes.
+I love chopping them up to add to ground beef to add to homemade cheeseburgers or sloppy joes.
 We also like to add them on top of tacos, taco casserole and nachos.
-Oh, and don’t forget to try them on a pulled pork sandwich too – delicious!
+Oh, and don’t forget to try them on a fried green tomato sandwich or pulled pork sandwich too – delicious!

 Enjoy!